This spot has been added by

 EAPC Beach pipeline.

-How to get to EAPC Beach snorkeling spot?
+How to get to the EAPC Beach snorkeling spot

 EAPC Beach, also called Katza Beach, Pipeline Beach or Pipeline Open Beach, is located halfway between Eilat city center and the Egyptian border.
-From Eilat, drive about 3.5 km south toward Taba border crossing.
-Just after the Dolphin Reef, well signposted, a large parking lot on the left allows parking next to the beach.
+From Eilat, drive about 2 miles south toward Taba border crossing.
+Just after the Dolphin Reef, which is well marked with signs, there is a large parking lot on the left that allows parking next to the beach.

 You can also reach the location by bus (line 15 or 30).
-Mitsrayim Road/Dolfin Reef bus stop is the closest to the spot (100m from shore).
+Mitsrayim Road/Dolfin Reef bus stop is the closest to the spot, only 4 yards from the shore.

 EAPC Beach snorkeling map, Eilat